Fishwaldo/meta-pine64/README.md

 be installed via the apt tool (you should first run ```apt update```). packages are hosted at the same above site.

+Do burn these images, us [Balena Etcha](https://github.com/balena-io/etcher) or dd.

 For additional packages not present, please submit a issue request, i'll do my best to find a recipe to include those packages.